Bachelor of Music Education in

 If you choose to major in Music Education, when you complete the ME portion of the degree, you will then start the process for standard certification.
 As a Music Education major you get to choose a concentration in either vocal (MUEV) or instrumental (MUEI) music.
 Or, you can earn a licensure in both.
 In addition to advancing in your own personal instrument or voice, you will also develop skills to effectively manage a classroom for practical application, enhance the physiological and cognitive development of the K-12 learner and develop teaching, diagnostic and rehearsal techniques.

-What can I do with a B.A. degree from ORU in Music Education?
+What can I do with a degree in Music Education?

-Upon the completion of your Music Education degree from ORU in Music Education, you will be equipped to teach music many different arenas, including but not limited to the classroom.
-Here are some very exciting ways to use your Music Education degree.
+Upon the completion of your Music Education degree from ORU in Music Education, you will be equipped to teach music in many different arenas, including but not limited to the classroom.
+Here are some very exciting ways to use your Music Education degree: